fommil/fpmortals/manuscript/under-review.md

 ~~~~~~~~

 can never be empty.
 This makes `cats.data.NonEmptyList` a useful data
-structure despite containing the same information as `List`.
+type despite containing the same information as `List`.

 In addition, wrapping an ADT can convey information such as if it
 contains valid instances.
 Instead of breaking *totality* by throwing